Glossary

 G

-A set of tools that performs operations with data within the integration flow.
-They can deviate the flow based on configured conditions (Choice), iterate elements (For Each), transform simple and complex data (JSON Transformation) and execute alternative routes when there are errors that don’t return a status code (On Exception). |
+Set of tools that perform operations with data within the integration flow.
+They can divert the flow based on configured conditions (Choice), iterate elements (For Each), transform simple and complex data (JSON Transformation), and execute alternative routes when there are errors that do not return a status code (On Exception) (Diagram-type flows only). |

 I